 In general terms and according to the law beneficiaries of international protection have access to accommodation under the conditions and limitations applicable to third-country nationals residing legally in the country.

-It is mentioned that there is limited accommodation for homeless people in Greece and no shelters are dedicated to recognised refugees or beneficiaries of subsidiary protection.
+As has been mentioned, there is limited accommodation for homeless people in Greece and no shelters are dedicated to recognised refugees or beneficiaries of subsidiary protection.
 There is no provision for financial support for living costs.
 In Athens, for example, there are only four shelters for homeless people, including Greek citizens and third-country nationals lawfully on the territory.
 At these shelters, beneficiaries of international protection can apply for accommodation, but it is extremely difficult to be admitted given that these shelters are always overcrowded and constantly receiving new applications for housing.

 On 21 January 2021, the Higher Administrative Court (OVG) of the state of North Rhine-Westphalia has ruled that two beneficiaries of international protection in Greece, an Eritrean national and a Syrian national of Palestinian origin, cannot be sent back from Germany because of a “serious risk of inhumane and degrading treatment.”
-The Court held that if the two refugees were returned to Greece they would face “extreme material hardship”, they would be unable to find accommodation in reception facilities or homeless shelters, and would have difficulty accessing the labour market.
+The Court held that if the two refugees were returned to Greece they would face “extreme material hardship”, they would be unable to find accommodation in reception facilities or homeless shelters and would have difficulty accessing the labour market.

 Information provided by the Asylum Service, 31 March 2021 and 17 February 2020; Asylum Service, Statistical data, December 2018.